swcarpentry/shell-novice/_episodes/05-loop.md

 - "Do not use spaces, quotes, or wildcard characters such as '*' or '?' in filenames, as it complicates variable expansion."
 - "Give files consistent names that are easy to match with wildcard patterns to make it easy to select them for looping."
 - "Use the up-arrow key to scroll up through previous commands to edit and repeat them."
-- "Use `Ctrl-R` to search through the previously entered commands."
+- "Use `Ctrl-r` to search through the previously entered commands."
 - "Use `history` to display recent commands, and `!number` to repeat a command by number."
 ---